trisulnsm/trisul-scripts/lua/frontend_scripts/inputfilter/silk/README.md

 3. `rwcat --ipv4-output --compression=none file1.17  -o /tmp/silkpipe` to write records

 Then you need to start Trisul, the best way is to create a new context and use that.

 1. Run `trisulctl_probe`
-2. `create context silk111'
+2. Create a new context using `create context silk111'
 3. `start context silk111 mode=initdb`
 4. At this time you can login and set home networks and other settings
 5. Start trisul `trisulctl_probe importlua /tmp/silk.lua  /tmp/silkpipe`

 To view the progress you can check the logs
 1. trisulctl_probe
-2. 'log silk111@probe0 log=ns tail' to view
+2. View log file for progress using `log silk111@probe0 log=ns tail' to view

 Once the import is done, you can log in and voilA!